iHRIS/iHRIS/docs/dev/roadmap.md

 8. Translations of new documentation

 The current technical documentation of iHRIS is maintained in English.
-Translation into other languages
+We're looking into translating the same into other languages

 9. WISN lite workforce pressure calculator (iHRIS Plan)